Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/script-overviews/_index.md

 1. Select "R" to allow script to run
   {{< figure src="../../img/tools/generator-3.png" width="100%" >}}

 1. After the script successfully runs, you will find two new files saved in your folder.
-Some of the information will be automatically populated based on the Action Plan however, **updates will need to be made prior to presenting to any audience**.
+Some of the information will be automatically populated based on the Action Plan.
+{{< hint type=important >}}
+Updates will need to be made prior to presenting to any audience.
+{{< /hint >}}